">Three untoasted, open faced, s'mores on a wooden board

 Pastry & Baking Arts Chef-Instructor Kierin Baldwin took it a step further, creating three unique s’mores with distinct flavor profiles: Sesame-Miso, Cinnamon Toast and Brooklyn Blackout.

-“To put my own twist on the traditional s’more, I thought about variations on its three elements, considering different types of cookies and chocolate and figuring out what flavored marshmallows could connect them,” said Chef Kierin.
+“To put my own twist on the traditional s’more, I thought about variations on its three elements, considering different types of cookies and chocolate and figuring out what flavored marshmallows could connect them,” Chef Kierin says.
 “I drew on classic flavor combinations, dishes with chocolate as an element, and flavors I like.
 For example, the Sesame-Miso S’more is inspired by a tahini chocolate chip cookie that I love.”

 Three toasted s'mores on a wooden board.